davidmichaelmackey/code-refactor/README.md

 Accessibility is an increasingly important consideration in web design.
 Inclusive design aims to ensure that all users—including those with disabilities—can interact with and understand the content of a webpage.

-## Improvements
+## Features

-Here's a list of changed improvements to look over:
+Here's a list of improvements to look over:

 - Fixed the SEO of this web page by changing the div containers into appropriate semantic elements while keeping a logical order
 - Fixed CSS typo in font-family and added single quotes to 'Calibri' and the Generic fonts